Jayce-Ping/Rubiks-Cube/ReadMe.md

 ```

 - The solution is a sequence of generators represented as operation identifiers.
-With the permutation of the given state obtained, we can represent this inverse permutation as a product of group generators, i.e. a sequence of rotations on different faces.
+With the permutation of the given state obtained, we can represent this inverse permutation as a product of group generators, i.e. a sequence of rotations on different faces, which takes the current state back to the initial state - solved!
 - In Mathematica, [**GroupElementToWord**](https://reference.wolfram.com/language/ref/GroupElementToWord.html.en) is used to convert the permutation to product of generators.
-- In Python, [sympy.combinatorics.perm_groups.PermutationGroup.generator_product](https://docs.sympy.org/latest/modules/combinatorics/perm_groups.html#sympy.combinatorics.perm_groups.PermutationGroup.generator_product) is used to convert the permutation to product of generators.
-But it is very much slow if `original` is set `True`, which is required in this case.
+- For Python implementation, we utilized [Minkwitz's algorithm](https://www.sciencedirect.com/science/article/pii/S0747717198902024) to factorize the permutation to product of generators and their inverses.